This post was originally part of the Facebook Cultivating Home Series.

 It has helped me to remember that pain is a part of the growth process.
 We must work through this pain to find what the new normal will look like.

-Find systematic ways that will help you as your mind is focused elsewhere.
+Find systematic ways that will help you in times of stress or change.
 Making lists, keeping a routine, and scheduling self-care time are all ways I have found that alleviate some of the stress.
 Discover and experiment with whatever works, and remember, no guilt if it doesn’t.
 Just keep trying.

 Transitions are a part of life.
-They can be pathways to helping us grown and learn to love deeper and mature in our faith and in wisdom.
-There will always be change, but with the right tools, we can thrive and not feel defeated.
+They can be pathways to helping us grow and learn to love deeper.

 As changes come, what can you do differently to ease the stress and continue to remain a wonderful caretaker of the garden God has entrusted to you?